-- Notes payable at June 30, 2012 represented two loans from the Indiana Common School Fund.
+Notes payable at June 30, 2012 represented three loans from the Indiana Common School Fund.
 The notes required semi-annual payments of principal and interest over a period of 20 years, with interest at 4% per annum.
-In 2013 and 2012, the loans were under a moratorium on payments, but interest continued to accrue. - In 2013, the outstanding loans and all accrued interest were repaid with funding appropriated from the State of Indiana general fund (see Note 3).
+In 2013 and 2012, the loans were under a moratorium on loan payments, but interest continued to accrue.

+In 2013, the outstanding loans and all accrued interest were repaid with funding appropriated from the State of Indiana General Fund (see Note 3).

-(6) Refundable Advances
+(6) Real Estate Taxes